 The key role of synthetic fuels / Renewable Fuels of Non-Biological Origins (RFNBOs)

 To reach the 35% e-fuel blend in 2050, Europe must unleash the major scaling potential of this technology.
 Synthetic fuels are also more costly to produce.
-As the first-of-kind full scale factories are yet to be built, there is also higher financial risks associated with it.
-Inclusion of synthetic fuels and related technologies in the NZIA would help bridge this, removing part of the first mover disadvantage while also laying the foundations for a new industry in Europe which complements the already identified areas for targeted support in the NZIA.
+As the first-of-kind full-scale factories are yet to be built, there are also higher financial risks associated with it.
+The inclusion of synthetic fuels and related technologies in the NZIA would help bridge this, removing part of the first mover disadvantage while also laying the foundations for a new industry in Europe that complements the already identified areas for targeted support in the NZIA.

 - The Net Zero Industry Act should clearly identify SAF and synfuels as strategic net-zero technologies that could lead to “Net Zero supply chain projects of strategic interest” – ensuring that the full value chain is covered: research & development, production, transport, storage and uptake, as well as use (Article 3).

 - Inclusion of RFNBOs and SAF (“Sustainable Alternative Fuels” to include further industries, too) in the Annex to achieve parity with other strategic technologies, as well as a reference to REDIII in both footnote 66 and 67.

 - Critical SAF technologies should be included under the Annex, alongside other innovative thermochemical or biochemical technologies:

 - Fisher-Tropsch reactors